csulak/node/README.md

 # About

-Project based in nest, basic crud in order to learn about how to connect to DDBB SQL (MySQL -> typeorm) and No-SQL (Mongo -> mongoose).
+Project based in nest, basic crud in order to learn about:

+- How to connect to DDBB SQL (MySQL -> typeorm)
+- No-SQL (Mongo -> mongoose)
-HTTP Module (consume apis), Mem Cache, Redis Cache, Swagger
+- HTTP Module (consume apis)
+- Mem Cache
+- Redis Cache
+- Login (JWT)
+- Endpoints with api-key
+- Swagger

 # Installation